We'll help keep your loved ones safe.

 Ready for an adult seatbelt?

-It's important that we don't move children out of a booster seat before they are ready.
+Seatbelts are made for people that are at least 145cm tall, so it's important that we don't move children out of a booster seat until they're ready.
 Although the legal age is 7, we'll tell you to keep children out of the front seat for as long as possible.
 If you have to place a child in the front seat, move the seat as far away from the airbag as possible.Three-step check:

 If you're considering moving your child out of a booster, you should check these 3 things first.
 Place the child on the seat with their bottom firmly back and fit the seatbelt across the child.